-- Sub-processes enable hierarchical process development. - The details of the sub-process are not visible in the diagram.
-A "plus" sign in the lowercenter of the shape indicates that the activity is a sub-process and has a lower-level of detail. - For an expanded version of a sub- process, the details (i.e., another process) are visible within its boundary. - There are two types of Sub-Processes: Embedded and Independent
+- Sub-processes enable hierarchical process development. - We refer to a Process that contains a Sub-Process as the Parent Process for the Sub-Process.
+Conversely, the Sub-Process is the child Process of the Process that contains it. - For an expanded version of a sub- process, the details (i.e., another process) are visible within its boundary. - There are two types of Sub-Processes: Embedded and Independent

 A modeled process that is actually part of the Parent Process.
 Embedded Sub-Processes are not reusable by other processes.
-All "process relevant data" used in the parent process is directly accessible by the Embedded Sub-Process (since it is part of the parent).
+All "process relevant data" used in the parent process is directly accessible by the embedded sub-process (since it is part of the parent).

-An important characteristic of an Embedded Sub-Process is that it can only begin with a None Start Event-i.e., without an explicit trigger such as a message.
+An important characteristic of an embedded sub-process is that it can only begin with a None Start Event-i.e., without an explicit trigger such as a message.